grafana/grafana/WORKFLOW.md

 * Master and release branches MUST always build without failure.
 * Branches SHOULD be merged often.
 Larger changes SHOULD be activated with feature flags until they are ready.
 Long-lived development branches SHOULD be avoided.
 * Changes MAY be enabled by default once they are in a complete state
-* Changes which span multiple Pull Requests MUST be described in an overarching issue or Google Doc.
+* Changes which span multiple PRs MUST be described in an overarching issue or Google Doc.

 ## Releases